smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Guts, Quick Feet, and Toxic Boost take half damage from poisoning

 - Guts, Quick Feet, and Flare Boost take half damage from burns

+- Water Veil and Sand Veil grant 20% damage reduction in rain and sand, respectively (this replaces Sand Veil's usual effect, but not Water Veil's)

 Minor item changes: